-A cybersecurity engineer is the knight in a shining armor, well-endowed to fight the vices of the fast-expanding cyber world today.
-An RCC engineer can be called forth to fight Government espionage, hacktivists, organized crime groups, external and internal data theft and so on.
+A cybersecurity engineer is a knight in shining armor, well-endowed to fight the vices of the fast-expanding cyber world today.
+An RCC engineer can be called forth to fight Government espionage, hacktivists, organized crime groups, external and internal data theft, and so on.

 WHY IS IT IMPORTANT TO HAVE AN RCCE?